cryptpad/blog/source/_posts/status-june-2021.md

 - Better visualization of responses (e.g. with simple bar charts)
 - "Required" questions that would print an error if left empty
 - Notifications for form authors (e.g. when someone has responded)
-- A default "poll" template to make it easy to replicate the behaviour of the deprecated *Poll* app.
+- A default "poll" template to make it easy to replicate the behaviour of the deprecated *Poll* app

 We are gathering feedback on these and anything else that might be improved, using the *Form* app itself for a feedback survey that is open until **July 12th**.
 Please [let us know of any comments on the application](https://cryptpad.fr/form/#/2/form/view/gYs4QS7DetInCXy0z2CQoUW6CwN6kaR2utGsftDzp58/) and what you would like to see improved, especially if you use online forms regularly.
 We really appreciate the time of nearly 100 people who have already sent in their comments.
 These will inform our work as we improve *Forms* this summer.